 Societal Impact Statement

-Human interactions with forests have shaped Earth’s climate for millenia and will continue to do so as we target net-zero emission goals.
+Human interactions with forests have shaped Earth’s climate for millennia and will continue to do so as we target net-zero emission goals.
 Accurately characterizing these climate impacts requires making accurate forest carbon data available for forest monitoring and planning.
 Here we develop a semi-automated process for submitting forest carbon measurements from the largest relevant scientific database to the International Panel on Climate Change’s Emission Factor Database, which currently has sparse forest carbon data.
 Building this bridge from scientific research to international policy is an important step towards managing forests in a net-zero motivated future.

 Introduction

-Humans have been influencing Earth’s climate via ecologically transformative impacts on ecosystems for >12,000 years (Bonan, 2016; Sanderman et al., 2017; Ellis et al., 2021).
-In recent decades, as both anthropogenic land transformation and climate change have accelerated, this relationship has come into increasing focus (IPCC, 2019a).
-Deforestation and forest degradation are substantial sources of the greenhouse gas carbon dioxide (CO2), currently accounting for >10% of anthropogenic emissions (Friedlingstein et al., 2022).
-At the same time, CO2 uptake by remaining and regrowing forests, woodlands, and savannas has exceeded releases from deforestation and other severe disturbances, resulting in a net carbon CO2 sink of ~0.88 - 1.6 Gt C yr-1 (Xu et al., 2021; Harris et al., 2021), that offsets an estimated 10 - 18% of anthropogenic CO2 emissions from fossil fuels and cement (Xu et al., 2021; Harris et al., 2021).
-The future of this important CO2 sink depends primarily upon future trajectories of direct human impacts on forests (i.e., deforestation/ degradation vs. conservation/ restoration, IPCC, 2019a, 2022a), and also upon forest responses to climate change, which are likely to reduce the sink strength (McDowell et al., 2020).

-Accordingly, forests play a substantial role in international plans for climate change mitigation under the Paris Agreement (UNFCCC, 2015; Grassi et al., 2017).
+Humans have been influencing Earth’s climate via ecologically transformative impacts on ecosystems for >12,000 years (Bonan, 2016; Sanderman et al., 2017; Ellis et al., 2021), a relationship that has come into increasing focus in recent decades as anthropogenic land transformation and climate change have accelerated (IPCC, 2019a).
+Forests play a substantial role in international plans for climate change mitigation under the Paris Agreement (UNFCCC, 2015; Grassi et al., 2017).
 Forest conservation, reforestation, and improved sustainable management all have significant – and relatively cost-effective – potential as climate change mitigation options (Roe et al., 2021).
-Conservation and reforestation have the fourth and fifth largest net emission reduction potentials or all mitigation options (IPCC, 2022b).
+Conservation and reforestation have the fourth and fifth largest net emission reduction potentials or all mitigation options (IPCC, 2022).
 However, envisioned forest-based climate change mitigation initiatives do not always correspond to actual emission reductions implemented on the ground (e.g., Badgley et al., 2022).
 Realistic planning and reporting is critically needed to ensure that forest-based climate change mitigation initiatives are effective, and this requires solid scientific data and accounting frameworks (Deng et al., 2021; Anderson-Teixeira & Belair, 2022).